frikinomad/django_task/README.md

 The default user model has been changed to add email & address field by overrding AbstractBaseUser, PermissionsMixin, BaseUserManager

 In order to access the delete and edit functionality you need to login via an admin account.

+You can use the edit form to make changes to the form.
+If you don't want to change your password just type your old password.